The Shiny Show: Dogsby

 Dogsby is a brown dog, the most sensible member of the group, and usually stays calm in most circumstances.
 Dogsby's lucky object is a purple and yellow hat named Lucky Hat, which Dogsby never wears because if he wears it he "might get too lucky!".
 Dogsby loves cabbages, and is also not very good at getting colours right.
 Voiced by Sally Preisig (series 1), Sam Mason (series 2) and Liz Fost (one-off Christmas CBeebies appearance).

 Alarmorama

 Alarmorama (often mentioned by Dogsby, Mukka and Tigs) is a toy machine situated on one of the walls in the living room.
-Although Alarmorama doesn't speak, it communicates using various noises.
+Although Alarmorama does not speak, it communicates using various noises.
 Alarmorama does many actions, including: